robotframework/robotframework-RFCP-syllabus/learning_objectives.md

 1. The candidate shall understand difference between: BuildIn, Standard and External Libraries.
 (K2)
 2. The candidate shall understand difference between importing libraries by name and by path.
 (K2)
 3. The candidate will be able to use Libdoc html documentation to identify a keyword for a specific purpose.
 (K3)
-4. The candidate shall be able to import Libraries in robot code.
-(K4)
+4. The candidate shall be able to import Libraries in robot code by name and by path (K4)
 5. The candidate shall be able to search external Libraries.
 (K4)
 6. The candidate shall be able to install external Libraries- (K4)